-The Healing Place is a 214-bed residential recovery facility.
+The Healing Place is a residential recovery facility.
 The Healing Place was brought to Richmond in 2005 when the Richmond Task Force on Homelessness identified a major need.
-CARITAS partners The Jenkins Foundation toured programs around the country and discovered a successful Healing Place program exist in Lousiville, KY.
-They chose to invest in the Healing Place model based on:
+CARITAS partners and the Jenkins Foundation toured programs around the country and discovered a successful program: The Healing Place in Lousiville, KY.
+They chose to invest in The Healing Place model based on:

 - Cost effectiveness

 - Ability to return tax-paying citizens to society

 The Healing Place provides a pathway to recovery for men struggling with drug and alcohol addiction.
 Our long-term, nationally recognized program is a place where hope is found and change happens.
 Our goal is to reach the most vulnerable members of our community, to provide a pathway to recovery, and to restore their dignity and place in society.